asadpstu/email-microservice/README.md

 ```

 #### `Compromise and Shortcut`
->I didn't use Redux because due to socket activity, I was pulling data from backend service instantly.
-I thought, I would be nicer for the code reviwer if i keep it simple as frontend task was an additional task(good to have).
+>I didn't use Redux because due to socket activity.

->I wrote 2 integration test.
-I didn't wrote email service unit/integration test, due to this functionality use socket connection also.

 >Router hasn't been used, due to application having only 2 endpoints.

->Not much error handling cases has been written to keep the project simple and to the point as instructed in "Technical Takeaway Task" document.